octosteve/slide_hero/README.md

 ```

 `#code` must be nested in a slide.
 It loads any code file in the same directory as the file.
+The language passed as an argument will be embedded in the markup.
+All supported languages can be found on the [Highlight.js Page](http://softwaremaniacs.org/media/soft/highlight/test.html)

 **note**